Why The Russian Embassy Tweeted ‘Dank Meme’ Pepe The Frog

 Sarcasm behind the phrase “dank meme” itself is often missed by those out of the loop.
 On popular meme-cyclopedia site Know Your Meme, the term is defined as an “ironic expression used to describe online viral media and in-jokes that are intentionally bizarre or have exhausted their comedic value to the point of being trite or cliché.”
 Given that even the Russian Embassy appears to be in on the joke now, it seems that the Pepe the Frog meme likely qualifies.

-[Featured image by worldswildlifewonders/Shutterstock]
+[Featured Image by worldswildlifewonders/Shutterstock]